adamsilver/adamsilver.io-jekyll/_posts/2016-06-16-why-placeholders-are-problematic.md

 Others say that the placeholder is just an enhancement and not essential to the user.
 To this I say that if the hint is not essential then don't bother including it.
 Not every field needs a hint.

 In any case, these problems are easy to avoid.
 [Always use a label](/articles/always-use-a-label/).
-And if the user would benefit from an additional hint, place one next to the field.
+And if you need a hint, put it next to the field so that users can reference it easily.